clementpoh/hashing/README.md

 +   There is a new option `-g n` where n is the number of collisions `collide_dumb()` and `collide_clever()` need to generate.

-There is also a new executable `scaffold` that calls student implemented functions by calling them directly.
+There is also an executable `scaffold` that calls student implemented functions by calling them directly.

 Directory structure
 -------------------